Welcome to the School of Biomedical Sciences Representation page.

 Here you will find useful information about your School’s student representation system.

 The Biomedical Sciences School Council is a democratic structure and forum that enables you to take a proactive approach to your student life.
 It is a way for you and your coursemates to voice your opinions about what is going on in your School, and you are entitled to bring up issues and ideas that you consider relevant to the student experience in these meetings.
 You can ask your School Representatives to talk on behalf of you, or you can speak for yourself and count on their help to bring these issues forward and support you.
 They take place at least once a semester, so keep an eye out for updates from your Reps and don’t forget to attend – the more students that show up, the better!
 Last year, the School Representatives held an active and regular School Council, and were working on improving the spacing out of deadlines for exams and essays.
-If this is an issue you think is still relevant today, let your School and Class Reps know!
+If this is an issue you think is still relevant today, let your School and Programme Reps know!

 Within your School, you can also make use of Academic Societies.
 Whether you are looking for support in your studies, meeting like-minded students, networking, or keeping up-to-date with your field of study’s latest news, they are the place to be!
 In the School of Biomedical Sciences you can find the Biomedical Society.
 They are a peer support based society that encourages students to take part in academic events whilst also advising more generally on making the most of your time in the Biomedical School.